Man's Best Friend in More Ways Than One The Comparative Oncology Program was featured in the CCR Corrections.

 PLoS Medicine, Health In Action

 The Health in Action section of PLoS medicine focuses on innovative health improvement projects.
-Recently, the Comparative Oncology Trials Consortium was for this section.
+Recently, the Comparative Oncology Trials Consortium was highlighted for this section.
 The opportunities of the comparative approach to drug development are described and many of the perceived risks and limitations of the approach are addressed.
 We discuss the recent additions of the COTC pharmacodynamic core (PD core) to provide infrastructure and support for the development, validation, and assessment of pharmacokinetic, pharmacodynamic, and biological endpoints for clinical trials that are detailed and biologically intensive.

 In this review, we present a theoretical financial model illustrating the potential benefit to the drug development process of using an